 The origins of the name Vichyssoise are a subject of debate among culinary historians; one version of the story is that Louis XV of France was afraid of being poisoned and had so many servants taste the potato leek soup that, by the time he tried it, the soup was cold, and since he enjoyed it that way it became a cold soup.

-2 or more cups chicken stock (I used 5 in this recipe.
-I like leftover and this soup tastes the best next day).
+- 2 or more c Chicken stock (I used 5 in this recipe.
+I like leftover, and this soup tastes the best the next day.)

-Slowly, and in SMALL batches, puree the soup at a high speed in the blender.
-Do this bit by bit, never filling the blender too high
+- Slowly and in SMALL batches, puree the soup at high speed in the blender.
+Do this bit by bit, never filling the blender too high.

-Return soup to the cooking pot and whisk in cream and nutmeg.
+- Return soup to the cooking pot and whisk in cream and nutmeg.
 Season with salt and pepper.
-Return to a boil, reduce to simmer and cook 5 minutes.
-If you want to thin soup out, add more broth, if needed
+Return to a boil, reduce to simmer, and cook 5 minutes.
+If you want to thin the soup out, add more broth.

-Transfer soup to the mixing bowl and chill over the ice bath, stirring occasionally.
-When soup is at room temperature, cover in plastic wrap and put into the refrigerator to cool.
+- Transfer soup to the mixing bowl and chill over the ice bath, stirring occasionally.
+When the soup is at room temperature, cover in plastic wrap and put into the refrigerator to cool.

 Community Services Librarian